srid/ema-template/README.md

 This repository represents a simple example of [Ema](https://ema.srid.ca/) — it generates a basic site with sidebar from a directory of Markdown files using Pandoc & Blaze HTML — and as such acts as a **template repository** to use for bootstrapping your next static site using Ema.

+The generated HTML site can be previewed here: https://srid.github.io/ema-template/

 ## Getting Started

 To develop with full IDE support in Visual Studio Code, follow these steps: